NathanLazo/NathanLazo/README.md

 Full Stack developer
 --------------------

 With more than 2 years of experience in the area of virtual environments and digital businesses.
 My strenghts are Javascript based technologies such as Node.js and React.js.
-I love blockchain technology and NFT's, so I have learned Solidity to create smart contracts and create my one Decentreliced Applications.
+I love blockchain technology and NFT's, so I have learned Solidity to create smart contracts and create my own Decentreliced Applications.

 * 🌍  I'm based in Austin, TX
 * 🧠  I'm learning Blockchain development